-Snohomish County Planning and Development Services (PDS) is midway through a project to study part of the County adjacent to the fast-growing south-easterly edge of the Southwest Urban Growth Area (SWUGA) – see map below.
+Snohomish County Planning and Development Services (PDS) is nearing completion of a project studying part of the County adjacent to the fast-growing south-easterly edge of the Southwest Urban Growth Area (SWUGA) – see map below.

 The project is not proposing changes to land use, polices, or UGA boundaries.
 It is a high-level study to provide background about existing conditions in the SWUGA and the study area, and opportunities and constraints to consider if adjustments to the boundary are under review in the future.

 Boundary Planning Study - Share Your Thoughts

 Thank you to the many residents, business owners, service providers, local governments, tribal representatives, and other stakeholders who participated in the Study Sharing Workshop on August 7th at Valley View Middle School.
 We will be summarizing the Workshop input when publishing the final report.
 The slides shared at the Workshop can be viewed here.
 All of the exhibits displayed at the workshop are included in the draft study report.
 On the back of the agenda which was available at the Workshop, we included links to various websites.
 We are providing the links here in case they are helpful in this format.